-4 Contingent liabilities and Commitments
+Contingent liabilities and Commitments

-Particulars As at 31-Dec-2023
+Particulars As at 31-Dec-2023 As at 31-Dec-2022

 INR INR

 Contingent liabilities NIL NIL

 Commitments NIL NIL

-5 Segment reporting
+Segment reporting

 The Company operates in a single and related business segment viz.
-Agro Chemicals.
+Agro Chemicals .
 Therefore, the information required by the IND AS 108 on segment reporting is not applicable to the Company.

-6 During the year the company has not started any commercial activities and in absence of the same no Statement of Profit and Loss is prepared.
+During the year the company has not started any commercial activities and in absence of the same no Statement of Profit and Loss are prepared.

-As per our report of even date For V.K.BESWAL & ASSOCIATES CHARTERED ACCOUNTANTS Firm Registration No. 101083W
+In terms of our report of even date For V.K.BESWAL & ASSOCIATES CHARTERED ACCOUNTANTS Firm Registration No. 101083W